Nightnoise: 1991–1997

 Following Oskay's departure, Scottish fiddler Johnny Cunningham, a former member of Silly Wizard who had played with Tríona and Mícheál in the band Relativity, took over Oskay's duties.
 The band took on a much more Irish-centric sound, while still retaining their own signature style.
-The revamped Nightnoise went on to release the albums Shadow of Time (1994) and A Different Shore (1995), and a collaboration with japanese singer Mimori Yusa in her album Mizu Iro (Water Blue) (1994).
+The revamped Nightnoise went on to release the albums Shadow of Time (1994) and A Different Shore (1995), and a collaboration with Japanese singer Mimori Yusa in her album Mizu Iro (Water Blue) (1994).

 Nightnoise's last album, The White Horse Sessions (1997), featured live concert performances mixed in with in-studio live performances, with their Windham Hill colleagues as their audience.
 The album also featured original material only available in this live format (the songs "Heartwood", "Do We", and "Murdo of the Moon"), as well as a cover of Van Morrison's classic "Moondance".
 This album marked the end of the band's contractual obligations to Windham Hill, and they decided to relocate to Ireland, going on hiatus while they each focused on their own projects.

 1997–2003

 The White Horse Sessions proved to be the last Nightnoise album.
 Cunningham left the band following its release, and was replaced by Irish fiddler John Fitzpatrick.
 In a 1999 interview, Mícheál Ó Domhnaill stated that Nightnoise had not broken up, and that the band would be getting together again shortly.
 The band did indeed record new material from 1997 to 2002 (both original compositions and covers of classic songs), but they were all made for albums other than their own.
 Nightnoise officially disbanded towards the end of 2003.

 Johnny Cunningham died on 15 December 2003, from a heart attack.
 He was 46 years old.
 Mícheál Ó Domhnaill died from a heart attack in July 2006 at his home in Dublin, Ireland, at the age of 54.

 Dunning died on 10 February 2022, at the age of 70.
-John Fitzpatrick died on July 2023, at the age of 55.
+John Fitzpatrick died in July 2023, at the age of 55.